anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * `serial-number`: SHALL contain the product-serial-number in the X520SerialNumber field of the pledge IDevID certificate as string as defined in {{Section 2.3.1 of !RFC8995}}
 * `assertion`: SHALL contain the assertion type `agent-proximity` to indicate the pledge request (different from BRSKI {{!RFC8995}})
 * `agent-provided-proximity-registrar-cert`: SHALL contain the base64-encoded registrar LDevID certificate provided in the tPVR by the Registrar-Agent;
-  enables the registrar to verify that it is the desired registrar for handling the PVR
+  enables the registrar and MASA to verify the Agent Proximity Assertion
-* `agent-signed-data`: SHALL be a copy of the `agent-signed data` member provided in the tPVR by the Registrar-Agent;
+* `agent-signed-data`: SHALL contain the same value as the `agent-signed data` member in the tPVR provided by the Registrar-Agent;
+  enables the registrar and MASA to verify the Agent Proximity Assertion;
-  enables the registrar to verify and log which Registrar-Agent was in contact with the pledge
+  also enables the registrar to log which Registrar-Agent was in contact with the pledge

 {{pvr_data_example}} below shows an example for the JSON PVR Data: